apache/skywalking/docs/en/setup/backend/backend-storage.md

     trustStorePath: ${SW_STORAGE_ES_SSL_JKS_PATH:""}
     trustStorePass: ${SW_STORAGE_ES_SSL_JKS_PASS:""}
     dayStep: ${SW_STORAGE_DAY_STEP:1} # Represent the number of days in the one minute/hour/day index.
+    superDatasetDayStep: ${SW_SUPERDATASET_STORAGE_DAY_STEP:-1} # Represent the number of days in the super size dataset record index, the default value is the same as dayStep when the value lt 0
     user: ${SW_ES_USER:""}
     password: ${SW_ES_PASSWORD:""}
     secretsManagementFile: ${SW_ES_SECRETS_MANAGEMENT_FILE:""} # Secrets management file in the properties format includes the username, password, which are managed by 3rd party tool.